-Table 316.
+Table 351.
 802.1X Operations Commands

-Command Syntax and Usage interface port cport number or alias> dot1x init Re-initializes the 802.1X access-control parameters for the port.
+Command Syntax and Usage interface port port number or alias> dot1x init Re-initializes the 802.1X access-control parameters for the port.
 The following actions take place, depending on the 802.1X port configuration: force unauth: the port is placed in unauthorized state, and traffic is blocked. auto: the port is placed in unauthorized state, then authentication is initiated. force auth: the port is placed in authorized state, and authentication is not required.
-Command Mode: Privileged EXEC interface port <port alias="" number="" or=""> dot1x re-authenticate</port> Re-authenticates the supplicant (client) attached to the port.
+Command Mode: Privileged EXEC interface port port number or alias> dot1x re-authenticate Re-authenticates the supplicant (client) attached to the port.
 This command only applies if the port's 802.1X mode is configured as auto.
-Command Mode : Privileged EXEC
+Command Mode : Privileged EXEC ,